Skip to content

 on_unhandled: deny

 In this example, the open-source agent uses enabled, provider, and the principal.tenant.id reference for pre-checking.
-The plugin decides what policies, type, applies_to, condition, and enforcement mean.
+The provider decides what policies, type, applies_to, condition, and enforcement mean.

-A plugin is a normal Python package installed in the same environment as datus-api.
+A SQL policy provider is a normal Python package installed in the same environment as datus-api.
 The provider class must accept a SqlPolicyConfig argument and implement enforce_read(...).

 from typing import Any, Dict, Optional